pryvyd9/ScriptEditor/README.md

 ## Navigation capabilities:
 - move by arrow keys, home, end, mouse;
-- caret knows where the line ends and chooses correct position
+- caret knows where the line ends and chooses correct position;
 - caret returns on previous inRowPosition if needed.
 Optional;

 ## Edit capabilities: